 This obviously presents a problem from a kosher perspective.
 The questions now are: Can this item be kashered?
 Would the seasoning need to be removed before kashering?
 What kind of kashering would it need?

-I posed these questions to my colleagues at the COR, Rabbi Yechiel Teichman, who determined that two steps must be taken.
+I posed these questions to my colleague at the COR, Rabbi Yechiel Teichman, who determined that two steps must be taken.
 First, it would require kashering at an extremely high heat using libun gamur (see our Kashering Overview in this Guide).
 For cookware that you usually use with liquid like pots, pans, or skillets a self-clean oven cycle is sufficient.
 For grill-tops, griddles, or griddle pans covering them with coals and allowing them to burn-out is required to achieve libun gamur.
 Second, it would require immersion in mikva.

 In addition to the kashering requirements a full stripping and re-seasoning of the cast iron vessel would be necessary.